knhn1004/hackathon-dealership-voice-ai/README.md

 ## Caller Agent

-The caller agent is a Node.js application that uses various APIs and services to create an AI-powered voice assistant for a car dealership.
+The caller agent is built on top of the [call-gpt project by Twilio Labs](https://github.com/twilio-labs/call-gpt), which provides a foundation for creating AI-powered voice applications using Twilio Media Streams.
+We've extended and customized this project to fit the specific needs of our car dealership assistant.

 ### Key Features: